alex-therapeutics/diga-api-client/docs/diga_api.md

 The api response should include details on how to proceed with the billing request in this case, e.g. sending invoices by mail or post.

 Although insurance companies use their own apis, they do follow an openapi specification for the request which is listed as [DiGA-YAML-Datei (YAML)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/digaSP_1_0_05.yaml) at the same [gkv page](https://www.gkv-datenaustausch.de/leistungserbringer/digitale_gesundheitsanwendungen/digitale_gesundheitsanwendungen.jsp).
-This [documents](https://github.com/alex-therapeutics/diga-api-client/blob/main/ENDPOINT_STATUS.md) lists which apis are currently working with the client.
+This [document](https://github.com/alex-therapeutics/diga-api-client/blob/main/ENDPOINT_STATUS.md) lists which apis are currently working with the diga api client.

 # Request format